Arundel Castle

 The Keep

 The Keep is the old part of the Castle; the climb onto the walls is well worth it for views of the surrounding countryside.
 Only from the battlements do you fully appreciate the strategic value of the site.
-There is a commanding view onto the old road and onwards to the coast.
+There is a commanding view of the old road and onwards to the coast.
 Lookouts could have seen enemy boats sailing up the river and called the alarm.
-Exhibits in the Keep allow you to get a picture of medieval life.
+Exhibits in the Keep provide a glimpse into medieval life.

 The Chapel